 Habit formation is widely touted as a pillar of self-improvement.
 Many best-selling self-help books have touched on this subject, if not focusing on it entirely.
-The appeal is understandable: you’ll make progress if you can automate good behavior and throw a wrench into the machinery of bad habits.
+The appeal is understandable: you’ll make progress if you can automate good behaviour and throw a wrench into the machinery of bad habits.

 But for many people, self-driven habit change comprises only part of the equation.
 It works well enough in the medium term, but new habits also tend to be metastable: a small shock or push threatens to break them down.
 Thus, many of us get stuck despite attempts to tackle the habit-based angle of personal development.